Credit Cards Business Credit Cards

 Do you need a business to get the Ink Preferred?

-You do not need an EIN or employees to get approved for an Ink Business Preferred card.
+You don’t need an EIN or employees to get approved for an Ink Business Preferred card.
 You can apply for this card as a sole proprietor using your Social Security number.
 To learn more about applying for a business credit card, check out our business credit card application best practices.

 What credit score do you need for the Ink Business Preferred?